hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 These are used for [permissions and roles](permissions.md).

-`Grant` operation is used to permanently grant a user either a single permission, or a group of permissions (a "role").
-Granted roles and permissions can only be removed via `Revoke` instruction.
+`Grant` is used to permanently grant a user either a single permission, or a group of permissions (a "role").
+Granted roles and permissions can only be removed via the `Revoke` instruction.
 As such, these instructions should be used carefully.

 ### `SetKeyValue`/`RemoveKeyValue`